-The Berkovich explanation by Lepage is dif-

-ficult for me: this is a fact.
-RNS was first formulated by Tamagawa, but this formulation does not work for the application to the happy that Lepage is interested in our study of RNS.
+The Berkovich explanation by Lepage is difficult for me: this is a fact.
+RNS was first formulated by Tamaaawa, but this formulation does not work for the application to the Grothendieck conjecture over padic local fields; [but, as for] Emmanuel Lepage, his formulation does work - it seems to me.
+I think that, [for a] "scheme theory person", [...] such a person [would] give a formulation like [that of] Tamagawa; so, maybe it's difficult for such a person to [understand] Lepage's formulation. [...]
+So, in this sense, we are very happy that Lepage is interested in our study of RNS.
 After that, Mochizuki gave a proof of RNS via scheme theory; for me, this proof is easier than Lepage's proof.
-But, this step - the step of [...]
+But, this step the step of [...]
 Lepage's interest in RNS - this step is a [joyous] one for us.
 Maybe, this should be emphasized for a "Berkovich person".